-Concerning the knowledge that a farmer obtains at a demonstration, we can distinguish two general types, notably factual knowledge and skills.
-Factual knowledge (or 'knowwhat') may relate to a range of issues in connection with an innovation.
+Concerning the knowledge that a farmer obtains at a demonstration we can distinguish two general types, notably factual knowledge and skills.
+Factual knowledge (or 'know-what') may relate to a range of issues in connection with an innovation.
 This is relatively easy to convey.
-Skill (or 'know-how') concerns what the farmer needs to do to apply the innovation.
+Skills (or 'know-how') concern what the farmer needs to do to actually use the innovation.
 For 'simple' innovations this is also easy to convey but for more systemic innovations this is much more difficult.
-In the following chapters we will show that this does not always get the attention needed at demonstrations.
+In the following chapters we will show that this does not always gets the attention needed at demonstrations.

-If a demonstration is well organised, it not only transfers information to the visitor-farmers but it also helps the farmer to process this into "what does it mean for me".
+If a demonstration is well organised, it not only transfers information to the visitorfarmers but it also helps the farmer to process this into "what does it mean for me".
 Thus, the information becomes knowledge, with specific relevance for the visitor's own situation.
-In Chapter 6 below we will address this as a learning process.
-Eventually, after becoming aware, developing an attitude to the innovation, assessing whether implementing the innovation is possible, and having gathered the relevant knowledge, a farmer may change behaviour.
+In Chapter 3 below we will address this as a learning process.

+Eventually, after becoming aware, developing the right attitude and having gathered the relevant knowledge, a farmer may change behaviour.

-The first four aspects can be addressed at a demonstration while a change of behaviour will, of course, have to take place after a demonstration.
-However, through follow-up activities the organisers of a demonstration can also have influence on what happens after the demonstration to stimulate actual change of behaviour of visitor-farmers, as will be discussed in Chapter 7.
+The first four aspects above can be addressed at a demonstration while a change of behaviour will, of course, have to take place after a demonstration.
+However, through follow-up activities the organisers of a demonstration can also have influence on what happens after the demonstration to stimulate actual change of behaviour of visitor-farmers, as will be discussed in Chapter 4.

-4.6 INFLUENCING A VISITING FARMER'S BEHAVIOUR
+2.5 INFLUENCING A VISITING FARMER'S BEHAVIOUR